xiaoli321/Predict_Recessions/README.md

-# Predicting Recessions for the G7 Countries using a Random Forest #
+# Predicting Recessions for the G7 Countries with Machine Learning #

 ## Introduction ##